mattermost/docs/source/collaborate/access-your-workspace.rst

   :hidden:
   :titlesonly:

-  Use the desktop app </install/desktop-app-install>
+  Install the desktop app </collaborate/install-desktop-app>
-  Use the iOS mobile app </install/install-ios-app>
+  Install the iOS mobile app </collaborate/install-ios-app>
-  Use the Android mobile app </install/install-android-app>
+  Install the Android mobile app </collaborate/install-android-app>
   Log out of Mattermost </collaborate/log-out>

 .. tabs::

-  .. tab:: Desktop
+  .. tab:: Web/Desktop

     **Web browser**

     1. Open a web browser.
+Review the `web browsers that Mattermost supports </install/software-hardware-requirements.html#pc-web>`__.
     2. Copy and paste the Mattermost server link into the browser's address field.
     3. Enter your user credentials to log into Mattermost.